-Failure to abide by playground rules may result in a behavior referral, with discipline up to suspension or expulsion.
-If a behavior referral is submitted to the office, it will be sent home and a parent/guardian must sign the referral, unless contact is made with parent/guardian.
+Failure to abide by playground rules may result in discipline, up to suspension or expulsion.
+If a Major or Minor Referral is submitted to the office, it will be sent home and a parent/guardian must sign the report before a student may regain lunch / recess privileges.
+Restorative practices are used to resolve conflict.